Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 **Challenge 2 - Update**

 We need full CRUD functionality!

-So far you have "Create".
+So far you have "Create" and "Read".
 What about "Update"?
-Try that out.

-To do this you'll need to make a query that supports all of the field a type has.
+To do this you'll need to make a query that supports all of the field a type has, and a supply something to idententify the record to update.

 <!-- > -->